rich-iannone/aetheRa/README.md

 ## Installation

-Easy installation of aetheRa from GitHub is possible with the `devtools` package:
+Installation of AetheRa from GitHub can be done with the `devtools` package:

 ```coffee
 require(devtools)